gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 #### Step-6: Edit the templates/index file with an entry mapping the template to the host, platform and cli command.

 - Sudo password = cisco
-- Scroll down to cisco_xr section and insert the index above the cisco_xr_show_version line.
+- Scroll down to cisco_xr section and insert the index as the first line in cisco_xr list.

 ```
 cisco@ansible-controller:~$ sudo vi /home/cisco/.ntc/ntc-templates/templates/index